AClibbon/pyonion/README.md

 ```python
 remover = DuplicateRemover(n_gram=5, hash_values=True)
 ```
 If you try to look at the results of `find_duplicated_ngrams` you'll notice that integers are returned rather than text!
+This doesn't affect the cleaned documents returned, as the hashing is only applied to the n-grams.